Census-Group-Project/US-Census-Data-Visualization/README.md

 # US-Census-Data-Visualization
 This web app allows users to search for any American city and view a data visualization of that city's demographics based on statistics from the United States Census Bureau.

-Our Minimum Viable Product:
-A user can search for any American city in the Census data will receive four sleek graphical results that show the following:
+A user can search for any American city in the Census data and will receive four sleek graphical results that show the following:
   * General Population Information
   * Racial Demographics
-  * Religious Demographics
+  * Political Voting History
   * Income Distribution

-On our homepage we will display the above graphical categorical for the United States overall so before the user searches for a particular city they can see what kind of results will be displayed for their search.

-Nice to Haves:
+The US Census Bureau collects a plethora of data regarding America's demographics but the bureau doesn't always provide tools to easily navigate and analyze its datasets.
+Our project utilizes a comprehensive July 2009 dataset that hasn't previously been incorporated into any kind of data visualization tool.

+Going forward, our team's goal is to utilize additional public datasets so that we can create a better comprehensive tool to analyze government data than the existing tools created by the bureau.
+Researchers and businesses have routinely leveraged public data to reach new social insights and make smarter business decisions; we hope to help these groups by creating a superior tool for analyzing American political, economic, social characteristics.